jjamieson12/SixNations_PredictionAnalysis/README.md

 The main analysis code lives within the [SixNationasPredictions notebook](SixNationasPredictions_Example.ipynb) with dedicated plotting and analysis functions in [PlottingScripts](Scripts/PlottingScripts.py) and [AnalysisScripts](Scripts/AnalysisScripts.py) respectively.

+A web dashboard of the example plots is avaliable [here](https://jjamieson12.github.io/SixNations_PredictionAnalysis/index.html)

 Have fun!